A guide to help you spend a perfect one day in Seville.

 The Restaurante El Mirador de Sevilla specializes in innovative spins on traditional local dishes.

-And, let’s face it, you have a busy afternoon ahead and you’ll need the energy for all the fantastic things that are in store.
+And, let’s face it, you have a busy afternoon ahead, and you’ll need the energy for all the fantastic things that are in store.

-The restaurant is open all week from Monday to Sunday, from 13:30 to 23:00 (lunch and dinner).
+The restaurant is open all week from Monday to Sunday, from 1:30 PM to 11 PM (lunch and dinner).

-6. Learn about Flamenco at the Flamenco Dance Museum
+7. Learn about Flamenco at the Flamenco Dance Museum

 To learn more about the fascinating historical roots of flamenco dancing, then why not visit the Museo Del Baile Flamenco (Flamenco Dance Museum)?